shwina/still-magic/_en/bib.md

 **Mak2006**{:#b:Mak2006}: Ronald Mak: *The Martian Principles*.
 Wiley, 2006. *A short, enjoyable guide to software architecture from someone whose code had to deal with Mars.*

+**Mill1956**{:#b:Mill1956}: George A. Miller: "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information". *Psychological Review*, 63(2), 1956. *FIXME*

 **Mori2012**{:#b:Mori2012}: Andrew Morin and Jennifer Urban AND Piotr Sliz: "A Quick Guide to Software Licensing for the Scientist-Programmer". *PLOS Computational Biology*, 8(7), Jul 2012, <https://doi.org/10.1371/journal.pcbi.1002598>. *A short introduction to software licensing for non-specialists.*

+**Nath2003**{:#b:Nath2003}: Mitchell J. Nathan and Anthony Petrosino: "Expert Blind Spot Among Preservice Teachers". *American Educational Research Journal*, 40(4), Jan 2003. *FIXME*

 **Nobl2009**{:#b:Nobl2009}: William Stafford Noble: "A Quick Guide to Organizing Computational Biology Projects". *PLoS Computational Biology*, 5(7), Jul 2009, <http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424>. *How to organize a small to medium-sized bioinformatics project.*

+**Pea1986**{:#b:Pea1986}: Roy D. Pea: "Language-Independent Conceptual ``Bugs'' in Novice Programming". *Journal of Educational Computing Research*, 2(1), Feb 1986. *FIXME*

+**Pere2013**{:#b:Pere2013}: Santiago Perez De Rosso and Daniel Jackson: "What's Wrong With Git?". *Proc.\ 2013 ACM International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software (Onward!'13)*, 2013. *The first in a series exploring what's wrong with Git.*

+**Pere2016**{:#b:Pere2016}: Santiago Perez De Rosso and Daniel Jackson: "Purposes, Concepts, Misfits, and a Redesign of Git". *Proc.\ 2016 ACM SIGPLAN International Conference on Object-Oriented Programming,  Systems, Languages, and Applications (OOPSLA'2016)*, 2016. *The second in a series exploring what's wrong with Git.*

 **Petr2014**{:#b:Petr2014}: Marian Petre and Greg Wilson: "Code Review For and By Scientists". *Proc.\ Second Workshop on Sustainable Software for Science: Practice and Experience*, 2014. *FIXME*